dblock/kahneraja.github.io/_posts/2016-01-20-semver-is-a-powerful-example-of-technology-agreement-and-wide-spread-collaboration.md

 Semver is one awesome "agreement" success story that allows a massively diverse group of people to work well together.

 Thinking in semver has also started to change the way I think about my backlog!

+If you're working on a bunch of components that want to play happy together then take a look at how semver can help you play better together.